About the Award

 The winner of the Foothill Editors’ Prize is awarded with $100 and recognition in Foothill as an undeniable force in graduate student verse.
 Each year, three finalists are selected by the Foothill editorial board.
 These selections are then passed along to a prominent poet, who makes the final decision.
-Genevieve Kaplan judged this year’s prize.
+Emily Jungmin Yoon judged the 2021 award.

 Publication in Foothill‘s forthcoming issue automatically qualifies poets for consideration.

 Caitie L. Young for “Here Is the Thing about Roses”

 Praise for “Here Is the Thing about Roses”: